TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 }
 ```

 This is possible because field deletions are expressed as assigned values created with the `deleted()` function.
-This is cool but also in poor taste, treats should be allocated based on need, not cuteness!

 ### If Statement